Supreme Leader Snoke: Reception

 Todd McCarthy of The Hollywood Reporter wrote, "Supreme Leader Snoke is a larger-than-life, vaguely Harry Potter-ish hologram voiced with deep gravity by Andy Serkis; the full weight of this character's malignancy and dramatic power will presumably be better assessed in subsequent episodes."
 Richard Roeper of the Chicago Sun-Times called Serkis "the undisputed champion of the performance-capture roles".
 Though praising the "unobtrusive sophistication" of the visual effects used to portray the character, Variety's Justin Chang said that Serkis is "fine but not galvanizing" in the role.
 Lindsay Bahr of the Associated Press deemed Snoke one of the "less memorable" characters in The Force Awakens.
 In 2016, Serkis was nominated for an MTV Movie Award for Best Virtual Performance for the role.

 Some viewers felt that Snoke's character arc was underdeveloped.
 Various fan theories about his origins were held so strongly among some viewers that it was difficult for them to accept his demise in The Last Jedi.
-Rian Johnson's decision to kill the character without developing him further was criticized by many, and is commonly cited as one of the divisive film's biggest failings.
+Rian Johnson's decision to kill the character without developing him further was criticized by many.
 Serkis addressed the criticisms by saying producers wanted the character "to have a great deal of mystery", but that he "has been asked to not shed anything should they want to bring him back in any way, whether prequel or whatever".
 Forbes criticized The Force Awakens for not developing Snoke as a character, or exploring his backstory and inexplicable rise to power after the events of the original trilogy, calling the character "a bandage poorly placed over a gaping plot-hole".
 Serkis acknowledged that some fans found the lack of backstory "incredibly frustrating", but suggested this as an opportunity to layer Snoke in a future story.
-Despite the criticisms towards the writing, Forbes praised Serkis’ performance in both films, and was much more positive towards his appearance in The Last Jedi, highlighting his death and his relationship with his apprentice, Kylo Ren.
+Despite the criticisms towards the writing, Forbes praised Serkis' performance in both films, and was much more positive towards his appearance in The Last Jedi, highlighting his death and his relationship with his apprentice, Kylo Ren.